TEL:+1 213.229.7652

 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

-Michael Dore is a litigation partner in the Los Angeles office of Gibson, Dunn & Crutcher.
-He is a former federal prosecutor with extensive experience in high-stakes criminal and civil matters across a broad range of practice areas.
-Mr. Dore is a member of the Firm’s Media, Entertainment and Technology practice group, as well as its Law Firm Defense and White Collar Defense and Investigations practice groups.
+Michael Dore is a litigation partner in the Los Angeles office of Gibson, Dunn & Crutcher, where he is a member of the Media, Entertainment and Technology practice group, as well as the Law Firm Defense and White Collar Defense and Investigations practice groups.
+Michael is a former federal prosecutor with extensive experience in high-stakes criminal and civil matters across a broad range of practice areas.

-From 2010 to 2015, Mr. Dore served as an Assistant United States Attorney in the United States Attorney’s Office for the Central District of California.
-A member of the Violent and Organized Crime section, Mr. Dore investigated and prosecuted a wide range of federal crimes, including RICO, money laundering, extortion, wire fraud, mail fraud, tax fraud, and crimes against children.
+From 2010 to 2015, Michael served as an Assistant United States Attorney in the United States Attorney’s Office for the Central District of California.
+A member of the Violent and Organized Crime section, Michael investigated and prosecuted a wide range of federal crimes, including RICO, money laundering, extortion, wire fraud, mail fraud, tax fraud, and crimes against children.
 He successfully tried several complex multi-defendant cases against the leader of a foreign organized crime syndicate, members of the Mexican Mafia, and other organized crime figures responsible for murders, attempts to kill law enforcement, and money laundering across five continents.

 University of Virginia - 2003 Juris Doctor